surma/surma.dev/content/postits/arm64.md

 $ ld -T linker.ld -o main.elf main.o
 ```

-To verify that this worked correctly, we can use `objdump`:
+We can use `objdump` to inspect that the addresses and instructions have been linked correctly:

 ```
 $ objdump -d kernel.elf